Instrumental Lessons with Pelican Music

 Guitar

-Although lots of children start learning guitar to be able to play their favourite pop music, we still teach classical guitar as the basis in order to give students the best start.
+We teach classical guitar as the basis in order to give students the best start.
 Being able to read music and play melodies, in addition to chords, really opens up opportunities for guitarists, whether they continue with classical or use their skills to explore their favourite chart songs.

 Woodwind and Brass